Fujifilm X-Pro1 vs Nikon D610

 It is notable that the D610 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The X-Pro1 lacks such a headphone port.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-Pro1 and the Nikon D610?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Fujifilm X-Pro1: